Jockey of Artemision

 The Jockey of Artemision is a bronze statue of a boy riding a horse, dated to around 150 BC.
 It is a rare original bronze statue from Ancient Greece.
 It is also unique because most ancient Greek bronzes were melted down for their raw materials during periods of warfare and strife.
 This Greek masterpiece was saved from destruction because it was lost in a shipwreck sometime in antiquity, before being discovered in the modern era.

-It was probably dedicated to the Greek gods to honour victories in horse racing competitions.
-The statue was discovered in 1926 in a shipwreck off Cape Artemision, north of Athens in the Aegean Sea.
-The first parts of the statue were recovered in 1928, with more pieces were found in 1936 and the following years.
+It was probably dedicated to the Greek gods to honor victories in horse racing competitions.
+The statue was discovered in 1926 in a shipwreck off Cape Artemision, north of Athens, in the Aegean Sea.
+The first parts of the statue were recovered in 1928, with more pieces that were found in 1936 and the following years.
 The statue was reassembled, and it went on display in 1972.
 Also found in the same shipwreck were parts of the Artemision Bronze.

 This statue was cast in pieces, using the indirect lost-wax process and then assembled with welding.
 Some parts are missing, such as the rider’s whip and reins, and the horse’s bridle.
 The image of the goddess Nike is engraved on the horse’s right thigh, holding a wreath in raised hands, which was a brand for racehorses in Ancient Greece.
 The horse and its rider are sculpted realistically, with the horse springing away in mid-gallop, with its rear feet on the ground and its front legs raised.
 The jockey is riding bareback without a saddle, he wears sandals, a short chiton and is looking back over his left shoulder as if looking out for competitors in the horse race.